Meet the team: Ashley Ng

-As Brisbane Marketing’s Senior Manager Market Development – Asia, Ashley Ng, is at the forefront of growing Brisbane’s share of Asian MICE visitors.
+As Brisbane EDA’s Senior Manager Market Development – Asia, Ashley Ng, is at the forefront of growing Brisbane’s share of Asian MICE visitors.

 What I enjoy most about my job is: Making an impact for Brisbane’s tourism and business events sector by bringing more Asian business and leisure travellers to the city and helping our local industry in accessing the large and lucrative Asian market.